The example counselling session

 He had always enjoyed going to the horse races and placing the occasional bet, but now gambling took on a new intensity.
 Still twenty-seven and living with his mother, he became absorbed in racing.
 Losses mounted.
 He frequently gambled away money he had said he would contribute to rent and food.
 He said his mother called him “crazy” – and he half accepted the label, saying, “I suppose I am a bit crazy.
 I can’t stay away from the horses.”

-She was also pushing him to see a doctor about his memory.
+His mother often suggested that he see a doctor about his memory.
 He spoke about this with irritation.
 He was not going to any doctor.

 As his losses continued, he often found himself broke and stuck at home, watching television.
 The atmosphere in the house was tense.